hyperledger/indy-plenum/docs/source/transaction_author_agreement.md

 - Transaction Author Agreement is disabled by default for all ledgers, so acceptance is not required by default.

 - Transaction Author Agreement can be enabled for DOMAIN and plugins ledgers by setting `TRANSACTION_AUTHOR_AGREEMENT` transaction with non-empty text (see [transactions.md](https://github.com/hyperledger/indy-node/blob/master/docs/source/transactions.md)).
-Please note, that a `TRANSACTION_AUTHOR_AGREEMENT_AML` transaction needs to be sent before sending the first `TRANSACTION_AUTHOR_AGREEMENT`.
+Please note that a `TRANSACTION_AUTHOR_AGREEMENT_AML` transaction needs to be sent before sending the first `TRANSACTION_AUTHOR_AGREEMENT`.

 - Newly created Transaction Author Agreement cannot have retirement date.